mozmeao/infra/docs/incident_response.md

 ## Declaring an incident and the incident leader (IL) role

-The incident leader (IL) serves as the primary point of contact and coordinator for an incident.
+The incident leader (IL) is a Mozillian that serves as the primary point of contact and coordinator for an incident.
 This person may have been called by the moc, or just noticed that a service is broken.

-When an incident occurs, the IL posts messages in IRC stating:
+When an incident occurs, the IL posts messages in the primary developer IRC channel for the service stating:

 - an incident has been declared and a few words about the incident
 - "I am the incident leader"